dwyl/phoenix-liveview-todo-list-tutorial/README.md

 ```

 We are using pattern matching on the first parameter to make sure
-the handle_info match the "update" event.
+the handle_info matches the "update" event.
 We then assign to the socket
 the new list of items.